walles/exactype/README.md

 * "I prefer a slanted layout, maybe we'd get that by having all keys the same size?"

 ## TODO Misc
+* Make sure the popup keyboard frame has the same thickness on all sides of the popup keyboard.
+* Make holding down backspace work as expected
 * Make sure the hitpoint of lower case 'o' is in the middle of the circle
 * Remove all memory allocations from onDraw() and onMeasure() code paths.
 This is for avoiding GC pauses during drawing operations.